 The next original Paragons record wasn't released until August 1963: "Time After Time"/"(Come On) Baby Take My Hand," both led by John May.
 This time, they were on the Music Clef label.
 (Leonetti certainly had definite ideas about naming labels!)

-The final hurrah for the Paragons was a 1964 LP on Musictone called The Paragons And The Harptones.
+The final hurrah for the Paragons was a January 1964 LP on Musictone called The Paragons vs The Harp-tones (but it's The Paragons Meet The Harptones on the back of the cover).
 Although a Leonetti label, it contained some Winley masters ("Florence," "Let's Start All Over Again," and "Doll Baby").
 The other tunes were "Blue Velvet," "(Come On) Baby Take My Hand," "Wedding Bells," and the previously-unreleased "Danny Boy" (led by Alan Moore and recorded for Leonetti).

 By the mid-60s, Alan Moore had left, and the Paragons had become Ben Frazier, Donald Travis, John May, and tenor Henry "Ducky" Mitchell (who wasn't that great a singer, but was a wonderful dancer).
 This group had lots of gigs in the Catskill Mountains, in upstate New York (a resort center with many hotels).
 By this time, however they rarely, if ever, sang Paragons songs.
 Their repertoire consisted of standards, as well as tunes by Ray Charles and the Isley Brothers.

 Finally, in 1967, Ben Frazier, who (along with Donald Travis) had been with the group since its 1955 inception, left to get married.
-John May kept the group together for a short time after this (recording "Diamonds And Pearls"), but it pretty much signaled the end of the Paragons.
+John May kept the group together for a short time after this, but it pretty much signaled the end of the Paragons.

 In the 70s, in response to the oldies craze, Bill Witt (who had led the Paragons on "Don't Cry Baby"), put together a Paragons group that may have consisted of first tenor Ernest Burnside, second tenor Glen Mosley, and baritone Joseph Pitts.
-He still occasionally appears with his Paragons group.
+He occasionally appeared with his Paragons group for many years.

 In October 1984, a "Paragons" group consisting of Nathaniel "Butch" Epps (of the Chips), Ted Olds, Robert Honey (both from the "Doom-Lang" Tokens), Ray Sanders, and Jimmy McDonald recorded some tracks for Starlight Records.
 Two of these ("Blue Velvet" and "Florence") were released in December 1984; the others ("Danny Boy" and "Hey Little School Girl") were issued in December 1986.